 If you want to look at the calendar from time to time just go to inrng.com/calendar and there is a permanent link to this calendar page at the top of the home page (mobile users: tap “menu” at the top of the page for the drop down menu and then > 2019 calendar).

 Better still you want the full calendar on your own device or diary then you can subscribe for free and have every race on your agenda.

 An iCal is a calendar file that you can store on your phone or electronic diary like Outlook.
 There are several ways to get this on to your computer or phone.

 Subscribe and get automatic updates: The recommended option is to subscribe by copying the iCal URL:

 - If you use MacOS copy the URL… and open the Calendar app.
 Then got to File > New Calendar Subscription…) and paste in the link and you’re done

-- iPhone/iPad users should tap a finger here and wait for the pop up message and select copy.
-Then go to settings > calendar > accounts > add account > other > add subscribed calendar and paste in the URL
+- iPhone/iPad users should push and hold down a finger here , wait for the pop up message and select “Copy”.
+Then on your device go to settings > Accounts and Passwords > Add account > Other > Add Subscribed Calendar and paste in the URL

 - If you use Microsoft Outlook, copy the URL and then go to Tools > Account Settings > Internet Calendars and paste the URL to subscribe